fortrabbit/legal/privacy-policy.md

 Privacy policy of fortrabbit
 ============================

-last amended on February 12th, 2016
+last reviewed on February 12th, 2016

 We treat your personal data in accordance with all applicable laws.
 The personal data and all information provided by our clients regarding legal matters are protected by the strict German attorney client privilege.
 All other personal data gathered by us are protected under federal German law, in particular the Federal Data Protection Act ("Bundesdatenschutzgesetz", BDSG) and the Telemedia Act ("Telemediengesetz", TMG).
 All our employees are bound to these laws, too.